Adams Camp Connector

 The Adams Camp Connector project will cost $1.1 million.
 Paul Percy has generously agreed to donate 30 percent of the easement value to the conservation effort, which is estimated at $280,000.
 SLT is responsible for securing the remaining $820,000 for project and stewardship endowment costs.

 This opportunity has a deadline!
 In order for Stowe Land Trust to permanently conserve the Adams Camp Connector, we need all funding in place by December 31, 2024.
-We invite you to consider a donation, joining your neighbors to protect this important connection for generations of people and wildlife forever.
+We invite you to consider joining your neighbors to protect this important connection for generations of people and wildlife forever.